 How will ACE students be transported during camp week?

 Maine ACE Camp, Inc uses a chartered a school bus with certified drivers.

 Would my son/daughter be covered in the event of an accident / incident during camp?

 Yes.
 Maine ACE Camp, Inc has full liability coverage for both air and ground operations.
 The policy coverage is $1 million dollars in the event any incidents or accidents that may occur.
 We do require all students to have their own medical coverage in place prior to the camp beginning.
 This information is part of the parent package.

-My son will be entering the 9th grade in the fall of 2014.
+My son or daughter will be entering the 9th grade in the fall of 2022.
 Is he eligible to apply for the Maine ACE Camp North?